Personalized Prompt for Sequential Recommendation: Methodology

 \subsubsection{Prompt-tuning of PPR}

 After generating the personalized prompts, we need to construct the final user representation for recommendation.
-Precisely, we first input the prompt-enhanced sequence $\hat{s}_u$ to the pre-trained sequential model in Eq. (\ref{eq.transformer}) to get the user behavioral preference $\bm{u}_s$.
+Precisely, we first input the prompt-enhanced sequence $\hat{s}_u$ to the warmed sequential model in Eq. (\ref{eq.transformer}) to get the user behavioral preference $\bm{u}_s$.
 Similar to fine-tuning in Fig. \ref{fig:overall}, we also use a Deep model (MLP) to learn the user attribute preference $\bm{u}_a$ from user profiles.
 Finally, both $\bm{u}_s$ and $\bm{u}_a$ are combined to get the final user representation $\bm{u}_p$.
 We have:

-$\Theta$, $\vartheta$, and $\phi$ are parameters of the pre-trained sequential model, the prompt generator, and the Deep model for $\bm{u}_a$, respectively.
+$\Theta$, $\vartheta$, and $\phi$ are parameters of the warmed sequential model, the prompt generator, and the Deep model for $\bm{u}_a$, respectively.
 Finally, we follow the pre-training objective in Eq. (\ref{eq.simple_loss}) to build the optimization objective $L_p$ of our prompt-tuning for col-start recommendation as follows:

 $S^c_+$ and $S^c_-$ are the same positive and negative sample sets in fine-tuning.
-We adopt similar training objectives for pre-training and prompt-tuning, aiming to better use pre-trained knowledge for downstream tasks via parameter-efficient prompt-tuning.
+We adopt similar training objectives for warm-training and prompt-tuning, aiming to better use pre-trained knowledge for downstream tasks via parameter-efficient prompt-tuning.

 To tune these parameters, we propose two prompt tuning strategies, PPR(light) and PPR(full), to balance effectiveness and efficiency for practical demands.